Unmanned Aerial Vehicle Path Planning for Traffic Estimation and Detection of Non-Recurrent Congestion: Conclusion

 Non-recurrent congestion is a primary source of travel time variability and congestion delays.
-Traditional methods for detecting non-recurrent congestion are not capable of simultaneously estimating traffic conditions and are susceptible to false alarms.
-On the other hand, methods that simultaneously estimate traffic conditions and incident severity suffer in congested conditions where it is difficult to distinguish between observations from congestion under normal operating conditions and observations that result due reductions in capacity.\\
+Traditional data-driven methods for detecting incidents are susceptible to false alarms.
+In addition, data-driven methods lack a traffic model for predicting the congestion state beyond the incident location.
+On the other hand, methods that use a macroscopic traffic model to simultaneously estimate traffic conditions and incident severity suffer from poor observability in congested conditions; in particular, it is difficult to distinguish speed/density measurements under incident-free congested conditions from similar observations due to incidents.

-We propose a coupled planning and estimation framework that relies on unmanned aerial vehicles (drones) to generate observations which minimize the uncertainty on certain parameters that reflect incident severity.
-Specifically, we develop an on-line one step lookahead algorithm that uses a dual ensemble Kalman filter (EnKF) to determine the uncertainty minimizing drone path at every time step.
-We test the algorithm on a freeway network and compare its performance against a dual EnKF that is not aided by drone observations.
-The drone assisted dual EnKF shows significant improvement in estimation capabilities under congested conditions.
-In particular, the drone observations allow us to determine the exact road condition up to observation error when it is not possible otherwise.\\
+We propose a planning-estimation framework that relies on unmanned aerial vehicles (UAVs) to generate targeted observations.
+Specifically, we develop an online one-step lookahead algorithm that uses a dual ensemble Kalman filter (EnKF) to determine the uncertainty minimizing UAV path.
+In the dual EnKF estimation procedure, we implement a parameter update technique that maintains a monotonic relationship between observed measurements and parameters.
+We test the UAV planning-estimation framework on a freeway segment and compare its performance against methods that do not use targeted incident observations.
+We observe that the UAV observations aid in detecting the road condition when it is otherwise difficult to infer the road state from the speed-density data.

-In future work, we aim to apply the proposed algorithm on urban networks.
-This will present challenges due to the number of possible paths that the drone can follow at every time step, and we will explore methods to efficiently scale the proposed algorithm.
-In addition, we will investigate methods for planning paths of multiple drones working in parallel.